terrellt/ndlib.github.io/_posts/2015-12-16-modes-of-development.md

 What ends up happening is I end up with a very dirty working directory.
 I have lots of changes and layers of abstraction that are comingled.
-I end up spending a bit of time using git's interative shell to pick apart the larger ideas.
+I end up spending a bit of time using git's interactive shell to pick apart the larger ideas.

 ## Never Unprepared